eukref/curation/EukRef_Excavata/readme.md

-# EukRef Excavates database
+# EukRef Excavata database

-Taxonomy curated from 18S rRNA sequences are provided for six taxa of the Excavates: Euglenozoa, Fornicata, Heterolobosea, Jakobida, Parabasalia, and Preaxostyla.
+Taxonomy curated from 18S rRNA sequences are provided for six taxa of the Excavata: Euglenozoa, Fornicata, Heterolobosea, Jakobida, Parabasalia, and Preaxostyla.
 The Euglenozoa database is split into two:  Euglenida, and Glycomonada (comprising Diplonemea and Kinetoplastea).

 ## Files included in this database are: